wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) be in such form and contain such information as may be prescribed.

-    Section 93: replaced, on 1 July 1994, by [section 49][295] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 93: replaced, on 1 July 1994, by [section 49][296] of the Financial Reporting Act 1993 (1993 No 106).

-    Section 93(1A): inserted, on 15 April 2004, by [section 4][300] of the Building Societies Amendment Act 2004 (2004 No 22).
+    Section 93(1A): inserted, on 15 April 2004, by [section 4][301] of the Building Societies Amendment Act 2004 (2004 No 22).

-    Section 93(2)(a)(ii): amended, on 1 October 1997, pursuant to [section 6(1)][297] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 93(2)(a)(ii): amended, on 1 October 1997, pursuant to [section 6(1)][298] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 94 Offences under sections 90 to 93

-*   (1) Every director of a society commits an offence, and shall be liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $400, who---
+*   (1) Every director of a society commits an offence, and shall be liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $400, who---

     *   (a) fails to take all reasonable steps to comply or, as the case may require, to ensure compliance by the society, with the requirements of any of the provisions of [sections 90 to 93][144]; or